jpolley/WebdriverIO_v5_TypeScript/README.md

 ## Acknowledgements
 [Christian Bromann](https://github.com/christian-bromann) for his work on WebdriverIO.

-[Dave Haeffner](https://github.com/tourdedave) for his work on [the-internet](http://the-internet.herokuapp.com) which I use in my examples.
+[Dave Haeffner](https://github.com/tourdedave) for his work on [the-internet](http://the-internet.herokuapp.com) which is used in the examples.

 [Kevin Lamping](https://github.com/klamping) for creating a neat [course](https://learn.webdriver.io/) on WebdriverIO that helped me learn it more quickly.